Luigi Siciliani is a Professor of Health Economics at the Department of Economics and Related Studies at the University of York.

 He is affiliated with the Centre for Health Economics and co-directs the markets stream of the Economics of Health and Social Care Research Unit.
 Prior to joining the University of York in 2003, he worked at the OECD in Paris for two years to conduct the first OECD waiting times project.

-He has specialised in the economics of hospitals and has published 70 articles in peer-reviewed journals.
+He has specialized in the economics of hospitals and has published 70 articles in peer-reviewed journals.
 His research interests include waiting times for non-emergency treatment, hospital quality competition, contracting theory applied to health care, pay for performance and coordination between health and social care.

 Richard G. Frank